noumendarryl/noumendarryl/README.md

 **Passionate DevOps and Cloud engineer** dedicated to optimizing and automating software development and deployment processes.
 Leveraging cloud technologies to drive efficiency, scalability, and reliability.

-I'm also onstantly seeking innovative solutions to streamline operations and enhance performance.
+I'm also constantly seeking innovative solutions to streamline operations and enhance performance.

 ### 💫 More about me